 To address the effects of FATCA on derivatives transactions, on August 15, 2012 ISDA published a Protocol to allow market participants to amend the tax provisions of their ISDA Master Agreements.
 The amendments contained in the Protocol place the FATCA withholding tax burden on the recipient of the payment.
 The rationale is that the recipient is the sole party that has the ability to avoid the withholding tax by complying with the FATCA rules; therefore, the recipient should be the party burdened with the FATCA withholding tax if it chooses to not comply.

-The following are responses to the most frequently-asked questions that ISDA has received in connection with the application of the Foreign Account Tax Compliance Act (FATCA) to derivative transactions.
+The following are responses to frequently-asked questions that ISDA has received in connection with the application of the Foreign Account Tax Compliance Act (FATCA) to derivative transactions.
 The following does not constitute legal advice.
 Parties should consult with their legal and tax advisers and any other adviser they deem appropriate prior to using the ISDA FATCA provision.

 IRS Circular 230 Disclosure: ISDA does not provide tax advice.
 Any discussion of US tax matters on this website cannot be used for the purpose of avoiding tax penalties.

 The Foreign Account Tax Compliance Act (FATCA) refers to US Internal Revenue Code sections 1471 through 1474, which were enacted by the Hiring Incentives to Restore Employment Act of March 2010.
 The original effective date has been delayed and is now scheduled for July 1, 2014.
 The intent behind FATCA is to help the US Internal Revenue Service (IRS) is to “target tax non-compliance by U.S. taxpayers with foreign accounts.”

 What is the impact of FATCA on non-US financial institutions?